gowthamshashank/unzips/README.md

 5) How to setup scalable jenkins on top of a kubernetes cluster and pipeline for automated ci cd (jenkins - github integration)

+  Introduction

+    DevOps encourages collaboration, cooperation, and communication between developers and operations teams to improve the speed and quality of software development.
+One of the key principles of DevOps is automation, which reduces human error, provides consistent results, and even mitigates risks.
+With the help of automation, you and your team can build, test, and deploy software quickly and efficiently.

+    In this tutorial, you’ll learn how to achieve a fully automated environment with Jenkins on Kubernetes.

+    Learning objectives

+   In this tutorial, you will:

+   ->Set up a Jenkins environment on Kubernetes ->Configure a CI/CD Jenkins pipeline
+   ->Build Docker images using Jenkins
+   ->Push Docker images to a Docker registry
+   ->Deploy Docker images to a Kubernetes environment ->Integrate Jenkins
+   ->Integrate GitHub and Jenkins using GitHub Tokens

      https://github.com/shashank3656/scaling-jenkins/tree/master/scalling-jenkins/master

     Step:-1 Download this is folder from github